c-malecki/power_supply/README.md

 - Variable output channel: 3V3 to 12V
 - Fixed 3V3 output channel
 - Fixed 5V output channel
-- OLED display to see variable output metrics: voltage and current
+- OLED display: simple UI for readings or functionality selection
-- LED status indicators for debugging, on/off state for output channels, and on/off for master power
+- LEDs for status indicators: on/off for master power, error codes for debugging, and on/off state for output channels
 - Software based safety controls for automatic shutoffs
-- PID control for variable output to ensure accuracy and consistency
+- PI control for variable output to ensure accuracy and consistency
 - Programmable presets for variable output

 ## Development Process